-Because I'm the type of reader that stops every few pages to mark a particularly meaningful passage, usually by snapping a photo of it with my iPhone, and because I had nearly eight thousand pages of words to choose from, I have amassed a pretty sizable stash of quotes from the past year, so I've decided to put together top-ten list of my faves.
+Because I'm the type of reader who marks particularly meaningful passages, usually by snapping a pic of it with my iPhone, and because I had nearly eight thousand pages of words to choose from, I've amassed a pretty sizable stash of quotes from the past year, so I've decided to put together a list of my faves.
 I should note that quite a few of the quotes that made the list are from books written by Jonathan Tropper because, well, I read a lot of books written by Jonathan Tropper in 2015 and also because, well, Jonathan Tropper is quite good at writing books containing words that I want to keep handy.
 The list itself makes its way through the books I read in the order in which I read them beginning with Breakfast with Scot (I finished it in January) and ending with Postcards from the Edge (I'm reading it now).
 Also, I lied a few sentences ago, there are more than ten quotes.
 Oh, and a bunch of them are about death and grief and loss.
 Sorry.
 Anyway, without further ado, here are my favorite book quotes from 2015.

 Breakfast with Scot